| September 28, 1996 Knight Ridder/Tribune News Service

 limited access _ it is difficult to know exactly how Netanyahu

+came to make the decision.
 But Likud sources told The Herald on Saturday that he made

 the decision without consulting two top defense officials